hutushen222/memcacheq-php/README.md

 memcacheq-php
 =============

-A PHP wrapper for Memcacheq.
+A PHP wrapper for MemcacheQ.

 --EOF--